 This configuration leads to greater accuracy than the other two, and is most often encountered in laboratory conditions.

 A Pt100 is an RTD made from platinum with a resistance of 100 ohms at 0°C.

 Although an RTD can be constructed from any metal, platinum (chemical symbol Pt) is the most commonly used because it is stable, provides repeatable and measurable results and has a broad temperature range.
 Pt100s are also relatively immune to electrical noise and therefore well suited for temperature measurement around motors, generators and other high voltage equipment.
 Other metals occasionally used in RTDs are copper (Cu) and nickel (Ni).

 The reason 100 ohms at 0°C is used is because this is a requirement from what is considered the world wide standard for platinum RTDs - DIN/IEC 60751.
 Other resistances are also availabe e.g. Pt1000 which has a resistance of 1000Ω at 0°C.

 What are the Standards for RTDs

-There are two standards for platinum RTDs: the European standard (IEC 60751) and the American standard (ASTM E1137).
+The two most widely accepted standards for platinum RTDs are: the European standard (IEC 60751) and the American standard (ASTM E1137).
 The European standard is considered the world wide standard for platinum RTDs.